KLan98/external_sensor_localization/README.md

 1. Turtlebot3 burger
 2. Marvelmind starter set (including 5 ultrasonic sensors and 1  modern)

+# Setup

+Assume that user followed the [quick-start guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/) provided by Turtlebot3’s manufacturer, after this setup functions such as bringup and drawing map using SLAM should work.

 # Requirements

 The following packages are recommended